 As with other banks and money transfer service providers, TD Canada Trust makes a profit by adding a margin to the exchange rate and charging fees for its products and services.

-How to register an account and make a transfer with TD Bank
+How to register for an account and transfer money through TD Bank

 You must own a bank account with TD Canada Trust to send money domestically or internationally.

 To set up an international transfer, you’ll need: